aws-samples/eks-workshop/content/advanced/430_emr_on_eks/fargate_2.md

 #### Troubleshooting

+Fargate has flexible configuration options to run your workloads.
+However, it supports up to 4 vCPU and 30 GB Memory per compute instance.
+It applies to each of your Spark executors or the driver.
+Check out the current supported configurations and limits [here](https://aws.amazon.com/fargate/pricing/).

-Fargate supports 4vCPUs max.
-Let's submit the same job with 5 vCPUs to force the failure.
+Let's submit the same job with 5 vCPUs that is over the limit to force the failure.
 ```sh
 aws emr-containers start-job-run \
   --virtual-cluster-id $VIRTUAL_CLUSTER_ID \